nikola310/Legal-Informatics/README.md

 for all files containing judgements in html format, and for each of those files it will create a file containing its plain text.

-## NLP:
+## Judgement similarity using TF-IDF:

 To find top 10 most similar judgements to a specified one by comparing TF-IDF vectors with cosine measure run the script judgementSimilarity.py.
 When you run it a window will appear asking you to select the directory which contains your corpus of judegments from which 10 most similar judgement to a specified one will be returned.
 After selecting the directory, an index file will be created in the directory "judgementSimilarityOutput".
 It may take a couple of minutes, depending on the amount of judgements in the corpus.
-After the index file is created, a new window will appear asking you to select a judgement file for which 10 most similar judgements from the indexed corpus will be found and their name, path and similarity measure will be printed out in the console.
+After the index file is created, a new window will appear asking you to select a judgement file for which 10 most similar judgements from the indexed corpus will be found and their names, paths and similarity measures will be printed out in the console.

+## Named Entity Recognition (NER)

 To create files in the XML format that the MAE anotation tool requires run the script judgementToXml.py.
 When you run int a window will appear asking you to select the directory which containts the judgement files you wish to convert to that format.